Infinidat/infi.clickhouse_orm/README.rst

 Working with materialized and alias fields
 ******************************************

-ClickHouse provides an opportunity to create MATERIALIZED and ALIAS Fields.
+ClickHouse provides an opportunity to create MATERIALIZED and ALIAS fields.

-See documentation `here <https://clickhouse.yandex/reference_en.html#Default values>`.
+See documentation `here <https://clickhouse.yandex/reference_en.html#Default values>`_.

-Both field types can't be inserted into database directly.
-These field values are ignored, when using database.insert() method.
+Both field types can't be inserted into the database directly, so they are ignored when using the ``Database.insert()`` method.
-These fields are set to default values if you use database.select('SELECT * FROM mymodel', model_class=MyModel), because ClickHouse doesn't return them.
-Nevertheless, attribute values (as well as defaults) can be set for model object from python.
+ClickHouse does not return the field values if you use ``"SELECT * FROM ..."`` - you have to list these field names explicitly in the query.

 Usage::